aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 |             30 |  18.41   |  7.65  |
 |            100 | NaN        | 33.82   |

-On the scale factor 100 data, query 21 is crashing when using DuckDB with a *cannot allocate memory* error, this is why there is a *NaN* value in the table.
-Note that the other 21 queries correspond to a total execution time of 64.92 s with DuckDB.
+During our analysis on scale factor 100 data, we encountered an error of "cannot allocate memory" when running query 21 using DuckDB.
+As a result, the corresponding table displays a value of NaN.
+It is worth noting that the other 21 queries executed successfully and completed in a total time of 64.92 s with DuckDB.

 <p align="center">
   <img width="600" src="/img/2023-04-18_01/output_6_0.png" alt="linear_scale">